sphinx-doc/sphinx/doc/tutorial/index.rst

-To follow the instructions you will need access to a Linux-like command line and a basic understanding of how it works, as well as a working Python installation for development, since you will use *Python virtual environments* to create the project (you can read more about them in the `Python Packaging User Guide`_).
+To follow the instructions you will need access to a Linux-like command line and a basic understanding of how it works, as well as a working Python installation for development, since you will use *Python virtual environments* to create the project.

-.. _Python Packaging User Guide: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment

 Getting started
 ---------------